-- Aim to create and maintain a safe, nurturing, learning environment. - Foster self- esteem, self- respect and respect for others - Demonstrate by example the high standards of professional and social behaviour we expect of our pupils. - Discuss bullying with our classes so pupils learn about the damage it causes and the importance of telling the teacher/adult. - Be alert to the signs of bullying type behaviour. - · Respond to any alleged bullying incident.
+- Foster self- esteem, self- respect and respect for others - Demonstrate by example the high standards of professional and social behaviour we expect of our pupils - Discuss bullying with our classes so pupils learn about the damage it causes and the importance of telling the teacher - Be alert to the signs of bullying - Respond to any bullying incident

-WHEN RESPONDING TO A BULLYING TYPE BEHAVIOUR CONCERN:
+WHEN RESPONDING TO A BULLYING CONCERN:

 Be calm.
 It is important to be clear thinking and emotionally in control.
 Be positive.
 Have in mind the importance of maintaining a positive relationship with the pupil.
 A pupil is much more likely to modify his/her behaviour if he/she perceives that a teacher cares.

 Be assertive.
-Staff should directly and clearly express their thoughts, feelings and expectations concerning the need for the pupil to not only stop displaying bullying type behaviour, but also make restitution with the child who has been experiencing bullying type behaviour.
+Staff should directly and clearly express their thoughts, feelings and expectations concerning the need for the pupil to not only stop bullying, but also make restitution with the child who has been bullied.